open-telemetry/opentelemetry.io/content/en/blog/2024/new-otel-features-envoy-istio/index.md

 ![Distributed trace with Istio and Envoy](envoy-tracing.png)

-## Introducing new OpenTelemetry tracing features in Envoy and Istio
+## New OTel tracing features in Envoy and Istio

 Although Envoy already had support for exporting OpenTelemetry traces using gRPC, it lacked support for exporting using HTTP.
 OpenTelemetry specifies both